Congress You wish to estimate, with 95% confidence, the populatio... | Channels for Pearson+

 Population Proportion

-Population proportion refers to the fraction of a population that exhibits a certain characteristic.
-In this context, it is the percentage of likely U.S. voters who believe Congress is performing well.
-Understanding this concept is crucial for estimating how representative a sample will be of the entire population.
+The population proportion refers to the fraction of a population that possesses a certain characteristic, in this case, U.S. voters who believe Congress is performing well.
+It is denoted by 'p' and is crucial for estimating how representative a sample will be in reflecting the views of the entire population.

 Recommended video: